 A special report on the unique science, technology, engineering and math (STEM) opportunities will headline Mountain Lake Journal EXTRA.
 Nationally, STEM skills have suffered among students.
 Mountain Lake PBS is addressing this issue locally by exploring one unconventional way students are getting hands-on STEM experience.

-Nick is currently a third-year student teacher at SUNY Plattsburgh with hopes to teach the next generation workforce after graduation.
+Nick hopes to teach the next generation workforce after graduation.
 When he incorporates his race car into classroom lessons - even at the early childhood level - the children take notice.

 Nick says, "I got technical skills at the raceway that I never learned in high school… geometry, math and finances… even fuel consumption.
 There are a million lessons with racing."
 Nick aims to take these experiences into the classroom - particularly with older children who can get the most from the science of racing.

-For more information on this STEM program, visit the Mountain Lake Journal EXTRA website here.
+For more information on this STEM program, visit the Mountain Lake Journal EXTRA website.

 A Mountain Lake Journal EXTRA full episode is available below.